backstage-technical-services/website-development/readme.md

 Please make sure you have [the pre-requisites set up][prerequisites].

+> **Note:** Until we have built a section to manage your user in the SPA
+> you can use [this page][keycloak-account] to manage some of your basic
+> account settings, including your password.

 ## Getting started

 To get started, simply navigate to where you want to download this